fransay/dsa/algorithms/fundamentals/README.md

 Insertion sort works much more intuitively, the collection structure is divided into a sorted and unsorted collection struct, items in the unsorted at each iteration are moved and place in their right order of position in the unsorted collection struct.

 #### Merge Sort
-Merge sort is a sorting
+Merge sort works well by dividing an array into smaller arrays and sorting all the smaller subarrays and merging
+back the sorted arrays to form a final sorted array.

 #### Quick Sort
 Quick sort
 #### Selection Sort